adminion/contributing/README.md

 # Release Strategy

-All development, including semver-majorb changes, should be done in the master branch.
+All development, including semver-major changes, should be done in the master branch.
 Master therefore has an unstable API and is used for incubation of breaking changes and new features.

 Immediately following a semver-major (i.e. v2.0.0) release,  a stable release branch for that major version (i.e. v2.x) should be cut from master.
 Semver-major and semver-patch commits from master should be cherry-picked into stable release branches where appropriate.
 Minor and patch releases should be made from their respective stable branches. (i.e. v2.x -> v2.0.1)